 We walk through the diagnostic report with you.
 Every affected member is documented by location and linear footage.
 Any scope expansion findings — stud base rot, rim joist involvement, crawl space vapor barrier condition — are disclosed before any contract is signed.
 The fixed-price proposal covers everything identified in the diagnostic.

 New AWPA UC4B pressure-treated mudsill is anchored to the foundation per current IRC anchor bolt spacing requirements.
 Sill seal foam gasket is installed at the concrete interface.
 Rim joist and affected stud bases are replaced if documented in the diagnostic scope.
-Work is performed under WA GC License #APCONL*825QO with a written 5-year structural guarantee.
+Work performed under WA GC License #APCONL*825QO with a written 5-year structural guarantee.

 Structural rot does not stabilize.
 It advances at a rate determined by moisture availability — which in Western Washington crawl spaces is essentially unlimited from October through April.
-These are the documented consequences of deferred sill plate replacement.

 Washington State seller disclosure law (RCW 64.06) requires sellers to disclose known material defects.
 A mudsill flag on an inspection report you've received is now a known defect.
 Failing to disclose or repair it before sale creates post-closing liability exposure.

 Mudsill rot rarely exists in isolation.
 The moisture conditions that destroy a sill plate have typically been present long enough to affect adjacent structural members.
-Our diagnostic evaluates the full assembly — not just the component the inspector named.

 Washington State Licensing & Scope Disclosure

 Realty Repair Co. is a registered trade name of APCON LLC (Washington State General Contractor License #APCONL*825QO).
 Mudsill and sill plate replacement is performed under GC framing scope as defined by WAC 296-200A-016(23) and does not require a specialty trade license.
 All plumbing work encountered during a repair project is performed exclusively by Washington State–licensed plumbing contractors under GC coordination per RCW 18.106.
 All electrical work is performed by licensed electrical contractors per RCW 19.28.
 APCON LLC does not hold or perform specialty trade work directly.
-Serving University Place, Pierce County, and the South Sound region.

 $350 forensic diagnostic.
 Written findings report.
 100% credited toward your fixed-price repair contract.
 No free estimates.
 No open-ended billing.